-If you recently suffered injuries in a car accident involving an Uber driver or other ridesharing service driver, the attorneys at Truitt Law Offices want to help you.
+If you recently suffered injuries in a car accident involving an Uber driver or other ridesharing service driver, the car accident attorneys at Truitt Law Offices want to help you.
 We can bring decades of experience with handling car accident claims to your case.
 We also have an in-depth understanding of the complicated insurance issues that often arise in Uber accident cases.

 To learn more about how we can help you, call or reach us online today.
 In addition to Fort Wayne, we serve clients from our offices in Huntington and Indianapolis.
 Our initial consultations are always free, and we will charge nothing for our legal services unless we recover compensation for you.

-What Are Common Causes of Uber Accidents?
+What Are Common Causes of Uber Accidents in Indiana?